nhardt/footnote/README.md

 A device has an iroh Endpoint address and a name.
 The name is not functional and should have a name like "laptop", "iphone", "desktop", etc.

 Every device can read, create and update notes at any time but changes are just LWW.
+Deletes need to be figured out.
+Vaguely, a tombstone document and maybe a sync time of all known devices.

 ##### Primary Device